SumoLogic/sumologictoolbox/readme.md

     5. Select one or more items from the list
     6. Click "Copy" (left to right or right to left).
 Your content will be copied to the current folder in the destination pane.

+FER copy/import/export: !New!

+    1. Input/select Credentials for your source and destination orgs
+    2. Select your regions for source and destination orgs
+    3. Click "Update" for source and destination to populate the FER lists
+    4. Click "Copy" or "Backup" or "Restore".

 Content Find/Replace/Copy:  !EXPERIMENTAL!